GavinHuttley/gav_blog/posts/starting_research.rst

 .. tip:: Plan first, then do.

-Here's your process.
-Go over the list of issues above, then draft a flowchart.
-The flow chart nodes are "processes" in your research project (e.g. data sampling).
-The flow chart will be a dynamic figure, meaning that you will update and refine it as you go.
+Your project plan begins by addressing the issues listed above.
+Convert those responses into a flowchart where the nodes are "processes" in your research project (e.g. data sampling).
+This flow chart will be a dynamic figure, meaning that you will update and refine it as you go.
 It is also a figure that you will likely employ when you explain the project to an audience, either in a conference presentation or a research / technical paper.

 Optimise for the minimal project duration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^